Meet author Linda J. White

 Tell us about your newest book.

-What inspired you to write The Choices She Made?
+What inspired you to write A Great and Terrible Darkness?

 How would you describe this book to someone in a 30-second blurb?